How To Sew Your Own Window Valances

 Step 1 – Determine the Size of Your Valance

 Measure the width of your window opening or curtain rods and make a note.
 Then decide how long your valance will be.
-Starting at the top of the window opening or curtain rod, the valance should be between about 12 and 18 inches deep.
+Starting at the top of the window opening or curtain rod, the valance should be between about 12 and 18 inches deep (in most cases around 15 inches).
 You can make it as long as you like so long as it fits your window.

 Step 2 - Cut the Fabric